makersacademy/CV/README.md

 #### Management

 Provide strong, value driven leadership.
 Brought the NCL Acute Finance team through three major reorganisations and ensured continuity and quality of departmental output.
+I have a strong reputation for being delivery-focussed and efficient.

 #### Continuous Development